-- 1) An employee (Complainant) who believes they have been harassed, discriminated, or retaliated against may initiate the complaint process by filing a complaint in writing with any of the following: - Supervisor - Manager - Agency's Equal Employment Opportunity Officer - Agency's LR or HR representative - Employee & Labor Relations section representative of the Department of Human Resources.
+- 1) An employee (Complainant) who believes they have been harassed, discriminated, or retaliated against may initiate the complaint process by filing a complaint in writing with any of the following: - Supervisor or HR representative.

+- Manager - Agency's Equal Employment Opportunity Officer - Agency's LR or HR representative - Employee & Labor Relations section representative of the Department of Human Resources.